Refinitiv/refinitiv-ui/documents/src/pages/elements/text-field.md

 ## Input validation

-Validation occurs when constraints are provided and the value changes.
-If the error state changes, it will dispatch an `error-changed` event along with current error state.
+To validate input from users, `ef-text-field` provides similar features to a native input.
+When a user assigns an invalid input to the control, it will automatically apply an error style to alert the user.
+However, if you define a default value that is invalid, you need to call `input.reportValidity()` during initialization to ensure the error style is applied.

+@> Validation of user input of `ef-text-field` is consistent with a native input.
+[See native input](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/input/text).

-Alternatively, you can check the `error` property to confirm if the input is valid or not.
+Whenever input is invalid, the error attribute will be added to the element.
+You can use the `error` property to check if input is currently in the error state.

+You can add the event listener `error-changed` to the element and it will dispatch whenever the error state changes.

 See the [Input Length](/elements/text-field#input-length) example below for more detail.